wcota/tictoc-fortran/README.md

 call ctimer%toc()
 ```

-To see how much time was spent doing something:
+To see how much time was spent doing something, use the `real` variable `t_tot`:

 ```fortran
 write(*,*) ctimer%t_tot
 ```

-To reset the counting:
+It is also possible to reset the clock by using:

 ```fortran
 call ctimer%reset()
 ```